jtmuller5/twilio-ambient-noise/README.md

+> [!NOTE]
+> If you need to suppress background noise on a Twilio call, check out my [twilio-voice-background-noise-suppression](https://github.com/jtmuller5/twilio-voice-background-noise-suppression) repo

 # Setup

 Since MP3 is a compressed audio format and not raw PCM, you need to first convert your MP3 file to raw PCM.
 It's easiest to do this manually using ffmpeg: